-Easy to roast to perfection and serve with flair, it’s hard to compete with the buttery richness and occasional indulgence of beef tenderloin for a special dinner.
+Easy to cook to perfection and serve with flair, it’s hard to compete with the buttery richness and occasional indulgence of roast beef tenderloin for a special dinner.
 Recently a friend called and asked how to prepare one.
 It’s more of a method than a recipe.
 Once you try this, you won’t need a recipe either.
 Roast beef tenderloin, served with a cognac Dijon sauce.
 It’s simply fantastic.

 What to Buy, How to Trim

 When purchasing beef tenderloin I always ask for a center cut, figuring 8 ounces per person of uncooked weight.
 If there is any silverskin (tendon) left, ask for it to be trimmed or do it yourself with a sharp knife.
 To see how, click here to link to my pork tenderloin post.
 It’s the same technique.

 Tie it Up To Maintain Shape

 You’ll need kitchen twine, a heavy pan (cast iron skillet, stainless steel skillet or saute pan) a rimmed baking sheet and wire cooling rack, a digital thermometer, foil, salt, pepper, granulated garlic and olive oil.

 First, be sure that your beef is at room temperature.
 Let it sit out for about an hour if it has been in the refrigerator.
 You want the chill off for even roasting.
 Second, tying your meat helps it to keep its shape and roast evenly.
 You can tie it with individual pieces of butchers string or tie it with one long piece, whichever is easiest for you.
 After tying,rub sparingly with a little olive oil then season liberally with sea salt, freshly ground black pepper, and granulated garlic.